shivamani5506/Suraksha-Sadan/README.md

 ## Purpose

-**Suraksha Sadan 2** was developed to support communities during the COVID-19 pandemic by providing:
+**Suraksha Sadan** was developed to support communities during the COVID-19 pandemic by providing:
 1. Accurate information about active cases in your vicinity.
 2. Reliable access to testing facilities to promote early detection.
 3. Telemedicine services to minimize in-person hospital visits, ensuring safety for all.